mikemajesty/nestjs-microservice-boilerplate-api/README.md

   $ yarn build
   ```

-### CRUD Scaffold
+### CRUD Scaffolding

-Creating a crud in Postgres and Mongo in seconds.
+Creating a CRUD in Postgres and Mongo in seconds.

 - run
   ```